Spongia officinalis: Conservation status

 Over-harvesting and sponge disease have led to a decrease in Mediterranean S. officinalis populations.
 People have harvested sponges in the Mediterranean since ancient times.
 Growing demand has led to overexploitation of these sponges.
 Beginning in the 1980s, populations of S. officinalis in the Mediterranean have significantly declined.
 In addition to this, a sponge disease caused by pathogenic bacteria and fungi has further reduced populations.
-The bacteria and fungi destroy tissues and fibers of the sponges, making them weak.
+The bacteria and fungi destroy tissues and fibres of the sponges, making them weak.
 Due to the regenerative abilities of these sponges, they are able to set aside infected tissue and recover.
 But, when the effects of the disease are compounded by the effects of over-harvesting, populations have struggled to recover and local extinctions have occurred.